Home » How To Breed Sun Conures?

 Captive sun conures live for 20-30 years.
 If one bird dies, you can eventually introduce a new mate if the female remains fertile.
 Fertility usually ends once a sun conure reaches 10 years of age.

-Signs sun conures are experiencing mating hormones include:
+Signs sun conures have elevated hormone levels include:

 Even without the presence of a male, she’ll lay unfertilized eggs that don’t hatch.

-Most sun conures reach sexual maturity between 12 and 24 months, although some take longer and may not display hormonal behaviors before they reach 3 years of age.
+Most sun conures reach sexual maturity after 12 to 24 months.
+However, some take longer and may not display hormonal behaviors before they’re 3 years of age.

 Female sun conures are likely to show interest in mating earlier than males.

-If a sun conure still has olive green feathers, be wary of breeding because a bird may still be too young to safely produce and lay eggs.
+If a sun conure still has olive green feathers, be wary of breeding because it may still be too young to produce and lay eggs.
 A mature sun conure will have more golden feathers.

 Sun conures aren’t fertile for life, with females ceasing reproduction before they’re 10 years old.
 A sun conure may continue to lay eggs beyond this point, but they won’t hatch.

-Sun conures can breed 1-3 times per year, but restricting this to twice every 12 months is advised.
+Sun conures can breed 1-3 times per year, but you should restrict this to twice.

 Egg production takes a heavy toll on a female conure’s body.
 A sun conure puts enormous effort and nutritional resources into producing and laying eggs, regardless of whether they’re fertilized.